sil-sin/Gotta-Win-Em-All/README.md

 ## Backlog

-- add 10 levels, increase level  after 1000\* level number points
+- add 9 levels, increase level  every 200points, except the final level will be 400 points
-- increase difficulty
+- increase obstacle speed
 - Ability to start the game with different characters
-- add obstacle
+- add different obstacles

 ## Data Structure